Welcome to Middle School

 MS Español 4 (B1.2 CEFR)

 This course is an extension of MS Español 3.
-It is designed for students who have a near to native command of Spanish in order to further their knowledge of the language and to consolidate the skills previously acquired in Español 3 MS. Students will be required to understand a wide range of longer texts, as well as to express themselves fluently and spontaneously without much obvious searching for expressions.
+It is designed for students who have a near to native command of Spanish to further their knowledge of the language and to consolidate the skills previously acquired in Español 3 MS. Students will be required to understand a wide range of longer texts, as well as to express themselves fluently and spontaneously without much obvious searching for expressions.
 Students will work towards using the language flexibly and effectively for academic purposes.
 At the end of this course, students should be able to independently produce clear, well-structured, and detailed oral and written texts on a variety of topics, showing controlled use of organizational patterns, grammatical structures, connectors, and vocabulary.
 The course will cover and assess competence in listening, reading, speaking, and writing in a wide range of styles.
 Please note that this course will be offered if there is a minimum number of students that qualify for it.

 Primary Resources: Customized units; realia and extra materials.